 Upstash supports both Redis protocol and GraphQL.
 Here are some notes that can help you to decide which one to use:

 GraphQL is request (HTTP) based where Redis protocol is connection based.
-If you are running serverless functions (AWS Lambda etc), you need to manage the Redis client's connections yourself.
-You need to close Redis clients yourself.
+If you are running serverless functions (AWS Lambda etc), you may need to manage the Redis client's connections.
 GraphQL API does not have such issues.

 Redis protocol requires Redis clients.
 On the other hand, GraphQL API is accessible with any HTTP (or GraphQL) client.